 The choice is yours! 🙂

-- Place the formed doughnuts on a lightly floured tray (I made a mistake using a parchment paper, it stuck to the dough!) and let rest and rise for another 30-45 minutes; or until doubled in size.
+- Place the formed doughnuts on a lightly floured tray or baking paper squares lightly greased and let rest and rise for another hour or so; or until doubled (almost tripled) in size.

 - Deep fry them for a couple of minutes on each side (the balls need slightly more time than the circles), until beautifully golden brown.